A TOR is an official list of all the courses a student or graduate has completed, including information about the number of credits and grades earned.

 - Present photocopy of Certificate of Registration (COR), if presently enrolled, or fully accomplished clearance, if not enrolled, to Counter 1 to get a Payment Order Slip.

-- Submit Payment Receipt together with the document presented in Step 1 at Counter 1, which in turn issues a Claim Slip with release schedule of the requested document.
+- Submit Payment Receipt together with the document presented in Step 1 at Counter 1, which in turn issues a Claim Slip with the release schedule of the requested document.

 Processing Period